shingirainyaumwe/string_manipulation/README.md

   output: ['hello', 'world']

-3. reverse - reverses a strng.
+`reverse` - returns a reversed strng.

-  Example: Word("hello world").reverse()
+  Example: Word("hello world").reverse
   output: dlrow olleh

-4. delete - deletes all matched instances of the target string.
+`delete()` - deletes all matched instances of the target string.

   Example: Word("hello world").delete('h')
   output: ello world

-5. capitalize letter - capitalizes all instances of a the target letter of a string returns a capital letter only for the specified target.
+`capitalize_letter()` - capitalizes all instances of a the target letter of a string returns a capital letter only for the specified target.

   Example (Capitalize all matching instances of target letter):
   Word("hello world").capitalize_letter('o')